iO-Academy/2020-jan-MKLeaderboard/README.md

 Welcome to the Mayden Academy Mario Kart API, where users can register as a Racer and track their race history against their rivals!

-This project contains a React.js front end, Node.js back end and MongoDB database.
+This project contains a React.js front end, Node.js back end, and MongoDB database.
 From the project root, the front end is contained in `/app/` and the back end in `/api/`.

+To install the project, clone it into a directory, and then type `npm install` in your terminal in both the `/app/` and `/api/` directories.

+To run the project, navigate to the `/api/` directory and type `nodemon start.js` in your terminal.
+This will start the node server.
+Then, in the `/app/` directory, type `npm start` in your terminal.

+Once you have completed the above steps, you can navigate to `http://localhost:3000` in a web browser and start enjoying Mario Kart Leaderboard.

 ## API Routes